PoisotLab/ms_mangal_synthesis/manuscript.md

 # Introduction

-Ecological networks are a useful way to think about ecological systems [@PoisStou16], and recently there has been an explosion of interest in them.
+Ecological networks are a useful way to think about ecological systems in which species or organism interact [@DelmBess18; @PoisStou16], and recently there has been an explosion of interest in their dynamics across large temporal scales [@BaisGrav19; @TyliMorr17], especially alongside environmental gradients [@PellAlbo17; @TrojOles16].

+@ThomGonz17 need movement + future climate for predictions, can't do with data scarcity

 This interest has motivated two efforts: an expansion of the tools used to investigate ecological networks, and an increase data collection efforts.
 In order for both of these efforts to progress, we need a means for ecologists to share and access high-quality network data.
 Mangal responds to